 To begin our study of transformers, let's define what an ideal transformer is.

-Ideal Transformer - is the transformer where there is no accumulated energy in the magnetic field (losses in iron is zero), there is no inductance, the wire has no resistance (losses in copper is zero) and the coupling coefficient between coils is unitary.
+there is no inductance, the wire has no resistance (losses in copper is zero) and the coupling coefficient between coils is unitary.

 In the ideal transformer the input power is equal to output power.